Best Credit Cards in May 2025Articles

 One major retailer that doesn’t accept American Express is Costco.
 Additionally, some small businesses may not accept American Express, since it tends to charge merchants higher fees than other major payment networks, like Visa and Mastercard.

 American Express (and Discover) also tend to be less available outside of the U.S. than Visa and Mastercard.
 That said, American Express also typically limits earning grocery, streaming service and gas rewards to U.S. merchants.
-The Blue Cash Preferred® Card from American Express, for example, lets cardholders earn Earn 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), 6% Cash Back on select U.S. streaming subscriptions, 3% Cash Back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more), 1% Cash Back on other purchases.
-Terms apply.
+The Blue Cash Preferred® Card from American Express, for example, lets cardholders earn Earn 6% cash back at U.S. supermarkets on up to $6,000 per year in eligible purchases (then 1%), 6% cash back on select U.S. streaming subscriptions, 3% cash back at eligible U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more) purchases and 1% cash back on other purchases.
+Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit and at Amazon.com checkout.

 Where is American Express accepted?